Skip to main content

 The Role of Metabolic Endotoxemia in HPG Axis Disruption

-A primary driver of is a phenomenon known as metabolic endotoxemia.
+A primary driver of systemic inflammation is a phenomenon known as metabolic endotoxemia.
 This process often originates in the gut.
 A diet high in processed fats and sugars and low in fiber can alter the gut microbiome and increase the permeability of the intestinal lining.

 This allows fragments of bacterial cell walls, specifically lipopolysaccharides (LPS), to “leak” from the gut into the systemic circulation.
 LPS are potent triggers of the innate immune system, binding to Toll-like receptor 4 (TLR4) on immune cells and initiating a powerful inflammatory cascade.